Buying a collectors’ motor car at auction

 You are able to pre-register for the auction by completing the online form.
 This will generate a paddle number which you can use on sale day.
 You can also register in person when you arrive at the auction.

-Should you be unable to attend the auction, or simply wish to set a formal limit for your bid you can submit an absentee bid.
+Should you be unable to attend or follow the auction, or simply wish to set a formal limit for your bid you can submit an absentee bid.
 The bid amount, excluding buyer’s premium and VAT will then be used by the clerk to secure the lot for the lowest amount possible.

 Watch the auction live and take part as if you are there in person via our own online bidding platform with no additional charges.
 You can watch and listen to the auction, then simply bid by pressing and confirming the bid button.